Raisins (South Park): Cultural references

 The episode plays "Don't Know What You Got (Till It's Gone)" by Cinderella when Wendy breaks up with Stan.
 Parker remembered he and the crew were adamant that they license that particular song, as they considered it "perfect" for that moment.
 The episode further uses "Living in America" by James Brown, "All Out of Love" by Air Supply, "Shock the Monkey" by Peter Gabriel, and "YMCA" by Village People.
 Parker and Stone noted that these songs were culled from their experiences growing up in the 1970s and 80s.

 In the episode, Bebe tells Stan to try and win Wendy back by standing outside her window, holding up a boom box, and playing Peter Gabriel; a reference to the John Cusack film Say Anything....
 However instead of playing "In Your Eyes," like in the movie, Stan plays "Shock the Monkey".

 Reception

-Tim Cain of the Herald & Review considered Butters' speech at the episode's conclusion "one of the most heartful and sincere soliloquies in the show's history", despite its not strictly being a soliloquy.
+Tim Cain of the Herald & Review considered Butters' speech at the episode's conclusion "one of the most heartful and sincere soliloquies in the show's history", despite it not strictly being a soliloquy.